aridjayarecipes/cutesrecipes.web.app/content/post/2092-steps-to-prepare-homemade-sausage-and-veg-traybake.md

 1. Roast in oven for 35-40 minutes.
 Take out of oven, grab another beer or two, and enjoy!  -  - *Tip: You can also place each brat in a bun and top with the veggies.

 Alongside classic traybakes such as chicken, sausage and fish, we also have veggie versions.
-For a comforting, laid-back dinner that also packs in plenty of veg, try our sausage & maple swede traybake.
+For a comforting, laid-back dinner that also packs in plenty of veg, try our sausage &amp; maple swede traybake.
 The satisfying combination of hearty sausages, caramelised red onions and zingy apple.
 Sausage traybake recipe from The Joyful Home Cook by Rosie Birkett.
 A traybake loaded with veg and high in fibre, this recipe is a real crowd pleaser.

 So that is going to wrap this up for this special food sausage and veg traybake recipe.
 Thanks so much for reading.
 I am sure you will make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!